enterprise

 See more

-As previously announced, Enterprise Managed Users (EMUs) must now prove ownership of their email addresses to secure their accounts and prevent any accidental data leaks by third party GitHub Apps and OAuth applications.
+As previously announced, Enterprise Managed Users (EMUs) no longer have their emails automatically verified.
+This helps prevent any accidental data leaks by third party GitHub Apps and OAuth applications that may have taken a dependency on the email as the primary identifier.
 In January 2025, we also updated the /user/emails REST endpoint to return a placeholder email address with the enterprise’s shortcode appended (e.g. email+shortcode@domain.com) until the EMU user has verified their email address.

 While unverified emails may not affect most of your actions on GitHub, some GitHub Apps and OAuth apps may not handle this placeholder email properly.
 This may prevent you from accessing those apps or result in incomplete data being displayed.
 These apps may also prompt you to verify your email on GitHub before proceeding.